Trigonx1/NaijaPrice-Watch/README.md

 ### Core Question
 > Can a minimum-wage Nigerian household afford basic nutrition?

-The analysis shows that in **50 out of 262 months**, food costs exceeded sustainable affordability levels.
+The analysis shows that in 50 out of 262 months, food costs exceeded 60% of Nigeria's minimum wage — the WFP threshold for a food security crisis.
+In 8 of those months, food alone exceeded a worker's entire monthly income.
 ---

 ## Key Findings